Kurama622/markdown-org/README.md

 3. `g:org#style#bordercolor` and `g:org#style#color` can be set different colors.
 You can choose a color from `keyword`, `Identifier`, `Statement`, `Comment`, `PreProc`, `Ignore`, `Label`, `Conditional`, `Exception`, etc. The final effect will depend on your current theme.

 4. `g:language_path` can be used to set different languages' evnironmental path.
 If your evnironment of the language is ok, default setting will work well.
-If your evnironment existes some problems, for example, when you input python, you can not enter interactive mode.
+If your evnironment exists some problems, for example, when you input python, you can not enter interactive mode.
 In this case, you can write your python path into `g:language_path`:

 ```vim
 let g:language_path = {